AdobeDocs/experience-manager-65.nl-NL/help/forms/using/aem-document-services-programmatically.md

 ### generatePrintedOutput {#generateprintedoutput-1}

-Hiermee genereert u een PCL-, PostScript- en ZPL-uitvoer op basis van een formulierontwerp en een gegevensbestand.
+Generates a PCL, PostScript, and ZPL output given a form design and data file.
 Het gegevensbestand wordt samengevoegd met het formulierontwerp en voor afdrukken opgemaakt.
-De uitvoer kan rechtstreeks naar een printer worden verzonden of als bestand worden opgeslagen.
-Gebruik de API generatePrintedOutput voor de formulierontwerpen of gegevens die in een toepassing zijn opgeslagen.
+The output can be sent directly to a printer or saved as file.
+Use the generatePrintedOutput API for the form designs or data stored in an application.

 **Syntaxis:** `Document generatePrintedOutput(Document inputdocument, Document data, PrintedOutputOptions);`